 Effective communication with management and the accounting function also means that we are able to deliver your audit and accounts on time having regard to your commitments and reporting requirements.

-Regardless of how the firm is structured, we provide a full tax compliance service covering the completion of tax returns for both the individual owners and the business itself.
+Regardless of how a law firm is structured, we provide a full tax compliance service covering the completion of tax returns for both the individual owners and the business itself.

 We also have a specialist VAT advisory team who can assist with this increasingly complex area of tax, and the VAT issues that directly affect professional services firms.